You've probably noticed that some emails appear clipped when they're opened in Gmail. Also, they have a notification like the one shown below.

 Yep, that's true.
 Gmail clips emails that are over 102 KB in size and it shows a link where you can go and see the complete message.

-But, no need to panic! :) This issue only happens with Gmail and you can try this tips to avoid this situation:
+But, no need to panic! :) This issue only happens with Gmail and you can try these tips to avoid it:

 - Don't copy and paste content directly from a text editor or from a website.

 If you do so, choose the "match destination formatting" option.
 Otherwise, you may be adding extra and unnecessary formatting code and that will increase the email's size.

 - Make a content selection for the email.

 It's easy to reach 102 KB when creating an email, actually.
 So you should keep the content as short and relevant as possible.